marussia239/HPC_2024_2025/project/results.md

 # Multithread parallelization using OpenMP

 Adding `#pragma omp parallel for` before the hotspot loop and running with 20 threads, time is 13.766 second (speedup of about x9.18).

+# Multithread parallelization using MPI

+After optimising with both MPI and OpenMP:
+Time elapsed for calculation (optimised): 9.468 seconds.
+Time elapsed for printing (unoptimised): 6.075 seconds.

+Executed with 5000 resolution and 1500 iterations.